EIN 41-1836919

 Affordable Housing lending: please see schedule o for the description of affordable Housing lending.greater Minnesota Housing Fund (gmhf) operates a revolving loan Fund and annually provides between $80 million and $100 million in a variety of loans to assist affordable Housing development organizations create or preserve approximately 1,000 permanently affordable multifamily and single-family homes.
 Gmhf provides low-cost loans for planning and predevelopment, site acquisition, construction, rehabilitation, tax increment and equity-bridge financing, first mortgage loans, and working capital enterprise level loans for qualified affordable Housing development organizations.
 These loans ensure affordable Housing developers have the capital necessary to undertake high-priority multifamily and single-family affordable Housing real estate developments in communities throughout Minnesota.

-Affordable Housing investing activities: please see schedule o for the description of noah impact Fund llc (nif) and Minnesota equity Fund (mef).noah impact Fund llc (nif), a wholly owned Minnesota not for profit limited liability company, was organized on june 1, 2017 with the mission of preserving existing unsubsidized class b and c older affordable rental Housing at risk of loss due to age or conversion to luxury Housing.
-Preservation activities of noah impact Fund llc are designated to further the charitable purposes of its parent affiliate, gmhf, by preserving the affordability of unsubsidized rental Housing stock, ensuring property owners accept section 8 and other rental assistance vouchers, and avoid displacement of current residents.
-Noah impact Fund raised $32.5 million in social impact capital for noah pool i llc, organized june 1, 2017, with investments from social impact funders including financial institutions, local and state government agencies, and philanthropy.
-Noah pool i has invested $23.4 million to preserve the affordability of between 600 and 650 rental units at risk of being upscaled which would have resulted in significant rent increases and displacement of low-income tenants.minnesota equity Fund, a non-profit subsidiary of gmhf, was created in 2011 to assemble private equity capital for the development and preservation of affordable rental Housing through the syndication of federal low-income Housing tax credits (lihtc).
-Through the end of 2022, mef has facilitated the investment of over $250 million in lihtc equity capital for projects in Minnesota and other states through multi-investor and single investor funds.
-As of the end of 2022, mef has facilitated lihtc equity investments in more than 2,350 new and preserved units of affordable multifamily Housing.
-In addition to creating affordable Housing for workforce families and individuals, mef funded affordable Housing developments include permanent supportive Housing (psh) for homeless individuals who suffer from chronic health problems including mental illness, substance use disorders, and may otherwise be hard to house.
+Affordable Housing investing activities: please see schedule o for the description of noah impact Fund llc (nif) and Minnesota equity Fund (mef).noah impact Fund llc (nif), a wholly owned Minnesota not for profit limited liability company, was organized on june 1, 2017 with the mission of preserving existing unsubsidized class b and c older affordable rental Housing at risk of lost affordability due to upscaling by investors.
+Nif's activities are designed to further the charitable purposes of its parent affiliate, gmhf, by preserving the affordability of unsubsidized rental Housing stock, ensuring property owners accept section 8 and other rental assistance vouchers, and preventing the displacement of current residents.
+Nif raised $32.5 million in social impact capital for noah pool i llc (np1), closed on june 1, 2017, with investments from social impact funders including financial institutions, local and state government agencies, and philanthropy.
+Np1 deployed $30.6 million to preserve the affordability of 701 rental units at risk of being upscaled which would have resulted in significant rent increases and displacement of low-income tenants.
+Nif's activities were paused from 2020 to 2023 due to the covid-19 pandemic and related economic disruptions.
+Nif raised $33.5 million from a similar mix of social impact funders to capitalize noah pool ii llc (np2).
+Np2 closed on may 31,2024 and is expected to preserve the affordability of 500+ rental units.minnesota equity Fund, a non-profit subsidiary of gmhf, was created in 2011 to assemble private equity capital for the development and preservation of affordable rental Housing through the syndication of federal low-income Housing tax credits (lihtcs) and, occasionally, federal historic tax credits and energy-related tax credits .
+Through the end of 2023, mef has facilitated the investment of over $285 million of gross equity in 50 projects with 2,726 new and preserved units in Minnesota and other states through multi-investor and single investor funds.
+In addition to financing affordable workforce Housing for families and individuals and affordable Housing for seniors, mef has funded permanent supportive Housing which combines Housing and services for formerly homeless people who suffer from chronic health problems including mental illness, substance use disorders, and may otherwise be hard to house.

 Grants made by Greater Minnesota Housing Fund